BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 **WARGEAR**

-- Hand weapon
+- [Hand Weapon]

 **SPECIAL RULES**

 - **Shattered Spirit** `PASSIVE`

 At the start of the Move Phase, before the Declare Heroic Actions Step, Thrain must take an Intelligence Test.
 If the test is passed, Thrain acts normally during the turn.
-If the test is passed on a double (i.e., both dice show the same score) then until the end of the turn, Thrain increases his Attacks to 3, his Strength to 4, and gains the Fearless special rule.
+If the test is passed on a double (i.e., both dice show the same score) then until the end of the turn, Thrain increases his Attacks to 3, his Strength to 4, and gains the [Fearless] special rule.
 If the test is failed, then the opposing player controls Thrain as if he was one of their models, and will Activate Thrain during their own Activation Phase.
 Though he is being controlled by the opposing player, Thrain cannot be targeted with shooting attacks, Magical Powers or special rules that affect enemy models.
 Additionally, if Thrain was a Good model, then other Good models cannot make Strikes against him should they beat him in a Combat or make Shooting Attacks if he would be In The Way as with any other Good model.

 - **Gandalf's Intervention** `ACTIVE`